Treating Fear of Heightsby Eileen Bailey Health Writer

 Treatment for acrophobia is normally a behavioral program that slowly exposes the person to high situations, desensitizing them over a period of time and slowly introducing greater heights.
 Relaxation techniques are taught and used while being exposed.

 Exposure therapy can be completed by having someone actually go to the places causing anxiety, starting with the easiest to overcome and continuing to harder (and higher) places.
 Another way to utilize exposure therapy is virtually.
-A video on healthcentral.com explains how virtual exposure therapy has helped in the treatment of fear of heights.
+Getting therapy online is a great way to access more affordable, convenient services.